thirdweb-dev/contracts/docs/IDropERC20.md

-*Emitted when a wallet claim count is updated.*
+*Emitted when the wallet claim count for an address is updated.*

 #### Parameters